jverne/jverne.github.io/_posts/2015-09-18-on-issing-dat.md

 This mirrors a lot of how I seem to treat the information I've generated over the decades.
 In the past, I have deliberately purged notebooks full of writings in an effort to shed baggage and move on.
 But the old blog was different; it was always intended to be public.
 Personal, but very much intended for everyone to read.

 This is an unfortunately loss, if it is a loss.
 Perhaps I can salvage some of that from the Internet WayBack Machine?
-Honestly, I suspect only about 1% of the dataset I'm thinking of needs to be saved.
+Honestly, I suspect only about 1% of the dataset I'm thinking of wants to be saved.
 It's not like the world is missing another Socrates' Rhetorics here.